mostafa-abokhadra/backEndRef/userData/2-authentication.md

 - used in session management, personalization, tracking
 - consists of name, value, and optional attributes / flags
 - set with `Set-Cookie` header by the server, and when sent back again to the server by the browser it exists in the `Cookie` header

+### Token Based Authentication
+- user submits login credentials
+- server verifies credentials against DB
+- server generates a temporary **token** and embeds user data into it
+- server responds back with the token in body or header
+- user stores the token in client storage
+- user sends the token and grants acess
+- when user logout token is cleared from client storage

 **watch this**